pikalab-unibo-students/master-thesis-dizio-ay2324/docs/metrics.md

 ### How It Works

-The Equality of Opportunity is calculated as:
+The Equality of Opportunity is calculated as the difference in true positive rates between privileged and unprivileged groups:

 ```
 EOO = TPR_privileged - TPR_unprivileged